univ-of-utah-marriott-library-apple/blade_runner/README.md

 # System Requirements

-Blade-Runner requires Python 2.7.9 or higher, and is compatible on macOS 10.9 (Mavericks) - 10.12 (Sierra).
+Blade-Runner requires Python 2.X.X >= Python 2.7.9, and is compatible on macOS 10.9
+(Mavericks) through 10.12 (Sierra).
 It has not been tested on OSes outside that range.

 # Configuration